nginxinc/nginx-basics-workshops/Plus/labs/lab3/readme.md

 <br/>

+1. >NOTE:  Make sure you ran `docker compose down` from the lab2 folder, before starting Lab3!

 1. Ensure you are in the `lab3` folder.
-Using a Terminal, use Docker Compose to build and run the `nginx-oss` container.
+Using a Terminal, use Docker Compose to build and run the `nginx-plus` container.
 This is a new image, based on the Dockerfile in the lab3 folder.
 The `openssl` libraries have been added, so you can use them to build, configure, and test TLS.
 Optionally, you can use `openssl` if it is installed on your local machine.

 1. Run Docker Compose to build and run your containers:

    ```bash
     cd lab3
     docker compose up --force-recreate -d

    ```

-1. After the Docker Compose has completed, and the lab3/nginx-oss container is running, Docker Exec into the nginx-oss container.
+1. After the Docker Compose has completed, and the lab3/nginx-plus container is running, Docker Exec into the nginx-plus container.

     ```bash
-    docker exec -it nginx-oss /bin/bash
+    docker exec -it nginx-plus /bin/bash

     ```

 1. Change to the /etc/ssl folder, and create a new folder called nginx: